gottesmm/gottesmm.github.io/proposals/sil-ownership-value-ssa-operations.md

         return %3 : $Builtin.NativeObject
     }

+`begin_borrow` also allows for the explicit borrowing of an `@owned` value for the purpose of passing the value off to an `@guaranteed` parameter.
+This is obvious and is left to the reader.

 ## tuple_destructure, struct_destructure, destructure_result

 In SILGen, take operations are used to forward values in between sub-expressions